NOAA-GSL/SENA-c_sw/ref/README.md

 ## Troubleshooting

-1. All test fail on my machine
+1. All tests fail on my machine.

-Check to make sure git-lfs is installed and that all files in `data/inputs` are NetCDF data files and not text.
+Check to make sure git-lfs is installed and that all files in `data/inputs` are NetCDF data files and are not text.
 Run `git lfs pull` to download NetCDF files if necessary.

-2. I get `Skipping object checkout, Git LFS is not installed. ` when running `git lfs pull`
+2. I get `Skipping object checkout, Git LFS is not installed.` when running `git lfs pull`

 Run `git lfs install` to perform the one-time installation that git-lfs requires per user per machine.